GumbyMan82/ESP_DeepSleepSensor/README.md

 The sleep time is stored persistent in memory (NVS)
 ## Required hardware / software
 - ESP32.
-- Some kinde of sensor
+- Some kind of sensor
 - MQTT broker

 Analog input of the sensor is currently hard coded to analog input 0